tencentyun/qcloud-documents/product/计算与网络/容器服务/控制台指南（新版）/存储管理/使用对象存储 COS.md

       url: "http://cos.ap-guangzhou.myqcloud.com"
       # Replaced by the bucket name you want to use.
       bucket: "testbucket-1010101010"
+      # You can specify sub-directory of bucket in cosfs command in here.
+	  path: /costest
       # You can specify any other options used by the cosfs command in here.
       #additional_args: "-oallow_other"
     nodePublishSecretRef: